 There are some places a cat will hide that we know are dangerous.
 Your cat may not appreciate just what danger she is in if she sleeps behind a radiator or inside a tumble dryer.
 After all, she is only there because it feels safe to her.

-Let’s have a quick look at some places you should dissuade your cat from hiding near.
+Let’s have a quick look at some places you should dissuade your cat from hiding within.

 Cats should not hide: Within household appliances